 - Refugee and asylum seeking children and young people

 - Looked after children, and care leavers

-The next deadlines for the receipt of applications are:
+The final 2018 deadline for the receipt of applications is:

 Tuesday 11 December 2018

-For further details about what grants may be used to support and the application process, please email the Charity’s Manager Susan Perry (firstname.lastname@example.org) to request the grant criteria and an application form or telephone: 020 7498 8878.
+For further details about what grants may be used to support and the application process, please download the grant criteria and application form from here or email the Charity’s Manager Susan Perry (firstname.lastname@example.org).

 Through its Strategic Grants programme, the Charity is supporting organisations to carry out work with children from three priority groups: